-The MIPI RX and TX interfaces have two signals (RSTN and DPHY_RSTN) to reset the CSI-2 and D-PHY controller logic.
+The MIPI RX and TX interfaces have two reset signals (RESET and RST0_N) to reset the D-PHY controller logic.
 These signals are active low, and you should use them together to reset the MIPI interface.

 The following waveform illustrates the minimum time required to reset the MIPI interface.